Read time: 6 mins

 15 May 2023

-For your four-legged family member to have a proverbial dog's life, they need top-quality food, lots of fresh water and plenty of entertaining company.
+For your four-legged family member to live a proverbial dog's life, they need top-quality food, lots of fresh water and plenty of entertaining company.
 A hug or two?
 Wouldn't say no. Exercise?
 Can't get by without it.

-If they don't get an appropriate physical workout each day, dogs can develop all sorts of issues – from obesity to destructive frustration.
 But dogs don't all come in identical packages.
 Some have day-long stamina (ah, yes, we see you Spaniels), while others (particularly dinky toy breeds) are best off with a couple of genteel trots to the lamp-post and back.

 Here at Butternut Box we can help you there, but before it comes to mealtime, here are a few pooch performance tips.